Stock market today: Wall Street sinks as bank fears flare

-NEW YORK (AP) — Stocks are sinking on Wall Street Thursday as worries crank higher about a cracking U.S. banking system.
+NEW YORK (AP) — Stocks sank on Wall Street Thursday as worries cranked higher about a cracking U.S. banking system.

-The S&P 500 was 0.8% lower in late trading as several market-moving forces swirled, from the latest rate increase by the European Central Bank to a report indicating more U.S. workers got laid off last week than expected.
-The Dow Jones Industrial Average was down 343 points, or 1%, at 33,067, as of 3:15 p.m.
-Eastern time, while the Nasdaq composite was 0.5% lower.
+The S&P 500 fell 0.7% to add to its loss for the week so far.
+The Dow Jones Industrial Average dropped 286 points, or 0.9%, and is now down for the year, while the Nasdaq composite fell 0.5%.

 “The important thing to remember is banking is as much about confidence as it is about economics and accounting,” said George Bory, chief investment strategist for fixed income at Allspring Global Investments.
 “We’re in a period where confidence is very fragile, arguably damaged.
 Policy makers are trying to reestablish confidence in the system, and you can just see what’s happening in share prices: The confidence hasn’t been restored yet.”